statds/practicing-git-mathewchandy03/learningGit.md

 your first open source contribution, create a GitHub Pages site, and more.
 For more information about course offerings, see GitHub Skills.

-Become better acquaintedasdf  with GitHub through our getting started articles.
+Become better acquainted with GitHub through our getting started articles.
 See our GitHub flow for a process introduction.
 Refer to our overview guides to walk through basic concepts.